Keeping the kids entertained in the school holidays can be tricky business, so we’ve done the hard work for you.

 Pine Street creative workshops

-Give creative kids a chance to experiment with ceramics, street art, digital animation & metalwork in a fun and creative studio environment via Pine Street school holiday programs.
+Give creative kids a chance to experiment with ceramics, printmaking, digital animation and metalwork in a fun and creative studio environment via Pine Street school holiday programs.
 Book for 1 day or more with a different program each day – limited spaces available.